Ferdinand Ulrich’s Concept of Being: Reimagining Catholic Purpose in the Age of Social Media

 Australian Episcopal Conference.
 Making It Real: Genuine Human Encounter in Our Digital World.
 Canberra: Australian Catholic Bishops Conference, 2019.

 Craig, Watkins.
-The Young and the Digital.
+The Young and the Digital: What the Migration to Social-Network Sites, Games, and Anytime, Anywhere Media Means for Our Future.
 Boston: Beacon Press, 2010.

-Gula, Richard M. Reason Informed by Faith.
+Gula, Richard M. Reason Informed by Faith: Foundations of Catholic Morality.
 New York: Paulist Press, 1989.

 Langmia, Kehbuma, and Tia C. M. Tyree, eds.
 Social Media: Culture and Identity.
 Lanham: Lexington Books, 2017.

 Lett, Jacob.
 Hans Urs von Balthasar’s Theology of Representation.
-Indiana: University of Notre Dame Press, 2023.
+Indiana: University of Notre Dame Pess, 2023.

 Lovink, Geert.
 Social Media Abyss.
 Cambridge: John Wiley & Sons, 2016.

-Ulrich, Ferdinand.
+Ulrich, Ferdinand, DC Schindler, Martin Bieler, and John Paul.
 Homo Abyssus: The Drama of the Question of Being.
-Washington, DC: Humanum Academic Press, 2018.
+Washington, D.C.: Humanum Academic Press, Baltimore, Md, 2018.

 Pages: 205–221